 Rich Cassidy Law represents employees in employment law matters.
 Its lawyers have counseled more than a thousand employees.
-Our employment law and litigation attorney in Vermont fully understands the legal complexities involved in such such cases.
+Our employment law and litigation attorneys understand the legal complexities involved in such cases.

 There are many exceptions to this rule and representing employees in employment cases means finding the applicable exceptions and using them.
 The laws that prohibit discrimination, Title VII of the Civil Rights Act of 1964 and the Vermont Fair Employment Practices Act, require that workplace be free of discrimination (and harassment) based on race, color, religion, ancestry, national origin, sex, sexual orientation, gender identity, place of birth, or age or against a qualified individual with a disability.
-As such they provide the most protection.
+As such, they provide the most protection.
 But there are many other exceptions to the at-will doctrine.
-If not effectively disclaimed, many employers have limited their own discretion in employment handbooks.
+For example, if not effectively disclaimed, many employers have limited their own discretion in employment handbooks.

 A partial list of other leading sources of employee rights includes:

-Many employees need legal advice from an employment law and litigation lawyer in Vermont in order to understand their legal rights and obligations.
-Rich Cassidy Law regularly advises employees about their confidentially obligations, duties of loyalty, workplace investigations, and proposed or existing agreements including employment contracts, covenants not to compete, and severance agreements.
+Many employees need legal advice from an employment lawyer in Vermont in order to understand their legal rights and obligations.
+Rich Cassidy Law regularly advises employees about their confidentiality obligations, duties of loyalty, workplace investigations, and proposed or existing agreements including employment contracts, covenants not to compete, and severance agreements.
 The firm also provides absolutely confidential coaching for employees in difficult ongoing employment relationships.

 In many instances, Rich Cassidy Law negotiates or advises on employment contracts, employee severance packages, and golden parachutes.
 The firm also represents employees in disputes relating to non-competition and confidentiality agreements.
 We are known as the best employment law and litigation attorney in Vermont and surrounding areas.